Killpit/devops-projects/devops-detailed-notes/docker-notes/volumes.md

 - File or directory is referenced by its absolute path on the host machine.
 - Rely on the host machine's filesystem having a specific directory structure available.

+## Differences Between Volumes and Bind Mounts

+- Bind mounts rely on the host machine's filesystem having a specific directory structure available while volumes can be stored in a container
+- Volumes are better suited for more complex use cases while bind mounts are suited for simple use cases.

 ## References

 - https://docs.docker.com/storage/bind-mounts/